Galois42/IFEM-Emergency/README.md

 - Strategies for creating engaging visualizations.
 - Methods for balancing technical functionality with emotional design.
 - The complexity of building social features within healthcare constraints.

-## What's next for SerenED
-- Integration with hospital EMR systems for more accurate wait time predictions.
-- Native mobile app development for improved accessibility
-- Advanced analytics to help hospitals optimize patient flow
-- Partnership opportunities with healthcare providers for real-world implementation